Re-Tiper/Re-Tiper/README.md

 ###

+During my undergraduate studies, I explored various branches of mathematics each offering unique perspectives and challenges.
+Among these, probability theory and stochastic processes stood out, sparking my interest in understanding uncertainty in the real world.
+Courses in statistics, sampling, optimization, time series, computational mathematics and programming provided me with the tools and theory to tackle problems in decision-making and data analysis.
+I particularly enjoyed the experience of developing an engine for a strategy game with Monte Carlo Tree search and analyzing the academic performance of students at my school with statistical inference models.
+Additionally, electives in analysis, informatics and algebra further enhanced my problem-solving abilities and mathematical intuition.

 <p align="left">🎓 Studied Mathematics at the Aristotle University of Thessaloniki, Greece<br>✨ Creating bugs since 2020<br>📚 I'm currently learning about Exotic Options Pricing</p>

 ###